Geril/codility-solutions/README.md

-# Solutions for Codility Assignments
+# My Solutions for Codility Assignments